IonicDev/samples/csharp_nuget/README.md

 that you don't have to download the C# SDK manually.
 In this directory, there is one solution file for all the examples.

+All the `.csproj` files point to source files in the appropriate csharp directory.
+This implies that the code is the same for both directories csharp and csharp_nuget.
+If you want to modify code, please modify in the csharp directory.

 The C# SDK 2.0.0 is not FIPS 140-2 compliant.
 If you want to use a FIPS 140-2 compliant SDK, please use C# SDK 1.8.0 in the charp directory.
 For more information, see [Machina SDK Releases and FIPS 140-2](https://ionic.com/developers/machina-sdk-releases-and-fips-140-2/).